I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_segmentdescriptor3.md

 Before the video memory manager maps a virtual address to the physical range, the video memory manager translates this physical address based on the CPU view of the bus and informs the driver about the operation so the driver can set up an aperture to access the content of the segment at the specified location.

-`Flags`
+`Size`

-[out] A <a href="..\d3dkmddi\ns-d3dkmddi-_dxgk_segmentflags.md">DXGK_SEGMENTFLAGS</a> structure that identifies properties, in bit-field flags, for the segment.
+[out] The size, in bytes, of the segment.
+This size must be a multiple of the native host page size (for example, 4 KB on the x86 architecture).

-Note that for an AGP-type aperture segment, the driver must exclusively set the <b>Agp</b> member of the structure in the union that DXGK_SEGMENTFLAGS contains.
-Although the AGP-type aperture segment is an aperture and is accessible to the CPU, if any other members are set, the adapter fails to initialize.
+For AGP-type aperture segments (where the <b>Agp</b> bit-field flag is specified in the <b>Flags</b> member), the video memory manager allocates as much aperture space as possible, so  this member is ignored.

 `NbOfBanks`